nehasharmn/binary-heap-emergency-room/README.md

-# binary-heap-emergency-room
+# Simple Emergency Room
-created a simple emergency room management system that can enqueue (add) and dequeue (remove) patients based on their priority.
-The system should support adding patients with or without a specified priority and ensure that the patient with the highest priority is always dequeued first.
+## Overview
+This project implements an Emergency Room Management System using a Priority Queue to manage patient queues.
+The system supports two types of data structures to handle the queue: a simple list-based priority queue and a more efficient max-heap-based priority queue.
+The project includes functionalities for enqueuing and dequeuing patients based on their priority, along with performance comparisons between the two implementations.